dennis-tra/nebula/README.md

    Dennis Trautwein <nebula@dtrautwein.eu>

 COMMANDS:
-   crawl    Crawls the entire network based on a set of bootstrap nodes. monitor  Monitors the network by periodically dialing and pinging previously crawled peers. help, h  Shows a list of commands or help for one command
+   crawl    Crawls the entire network starting with a set of bootstrap nodes. monitor  Monitors the network by periodically dialing previously crawled peers. resolve  Resolves all multi addresses to their IP addresses and geo location information ping     Runs an ICMP latency measurement over the set of online peers of the most recent crawl help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug                  Set this flag to enable debug logging (default: false) [$NEBULA_DEBUG] --log-level value        Set this flag to a value from 0 to 6.
-Overrides the --debug flag (default: 4) [$NEBULA_LOG_LEVEL] --config FILE            Load configuration from FILE [$NEBULA_CONFIG_FILE] --dial-timeout value     How long should be waited before a dial is considered unsuccessful (default: 30s) [$NEBULA_DIAL_TIMEOUT]
+Overrides the --debug flag (default: 4) [$NEBULA_LOG_LEVEL] --config FILE            Load configuration from FILE [$NEBULA_CONFIG_FILE] --dial-timeout value     How long should be waited before a dial is considered unsuccessful (default: 1m0s) [$NEBULA_DIAL_TIMEOUT]
    --prom-port value        On which port should prometheus serve the metrics endpoint (default: 6666) [$NEBULA_PROMETHEUS_PORT]
-   --prom-host value        Where should prometheus serve the metrics endpoint (default: localhost) [$NEBULA_PROMETHEUS_HOST] --db-host value          On which host address can nebula reach the database (default: localhost) [$NEBULA_DATABASE_HOST] --db-port value          On which port can nebula reach the database (default: 5432) [$NEBULA_DATABASE_PORT] --db-name value          The name of the database to use (default: nebula) [$NEBULA_DATABASE_NAME] --db-password value      The password for the database to use (default: password) [$NEBULA_DATABASE_PASSWORD]
+   --prom-host value        Where should prometheus serve the metrics endpoint (default: 0.0.0.0) [$NEBULA_PROMETHEUS_HOST] --db-host value          On which host address can nebula reach the database (default: 0.0.0.0) [$NEBULA_DATABASE_HOST] --db-port value          On which port can nebula reach the database (default: 5432) [$NEBULA_DATABASE_PORT] --db-name value          The name of the database to use (default: nebula) [$NEBULA_DATABASE_NAME] --db-password value      The password for the database to use (default: password) [$NEBULA_DATABASE_PASSWORD]